Call Us Today: 01702 910075

 Fully Qualified & Gas Safe Registered

 TM Hughes And Son Gas Services Ltd are a Worcester Bosch Accredited Company.
 Our engineers have the qualifications and experience to work on any boiler type or brand.
-There’s isn’t a boiler we haven’t worked on over the years, or a boiler we can’t repair.
+There’s no boiler we haven’t worked on over the years or a boiler we can’t repair.

 When you book a Boiler Repair, our Southend based heating engineer will turn up at the agreed time and present the necessary Gas Safe Identification.
 Always check the credentials of any gas engineer you hire (whether it’s us or someone else).
 The Gas Safe Register card confirms your using a qualified and legal gas fitter.

 An inspection of your boiler and some tests, if necessary, will quickly identify the problem with your boiler.
 Once the fault has been diagnosed and before work begins, you’re presented with a fixed price for the parts and labour.
 This will be the price you’ll pay on completion of the job.
 We won’t add any extras at the end of the job, even if the repair takes longer than anticipated.